 Scheduled Deliveries

 OpenSRE can deliver recurring reports to messaging providers on a cron schedule.
-This enables daily reliability digests, weekly alert audits, synthetic test summaries, and custom investigations — all delivered automatically without manual CLI invocations.Quick Start
+Use it for daily reliability digests, weekly alert audits, synthetic test summaries, and custom investigations — delivered automatically without manual CLI runs.
+For human task reminders and proactive work check-ins, useopensre work add --remind-at ... or opensre work schedule-checkin ....
+Those commands create

 CLI Commands